exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 - Else:

-  - Request `Propose`, if it is not known.
+  - Request `propose`, if it is not known.
-  - If the message round is bigger than `locked_round`, request `Prevotes` from the message round.
+  - If the message round is bigger than `locked_round`, request `Prevote`s from the message round.

 #### LOCK